Microstructural Analysis Services

-At Lucideon, we have a highly experienced and sophisticated microstructural facility.
+At Lucideon, we have a highly experienced and sophisticated microstructural facility, incorporating advanced microscopy analysis.
 Most of the work is accredited under UKAS ISO 17025:2017 (UKAS-accredited testing laboratory No. 0013).
-Microstructural analysis is used widely in industry to evaluate products and materials.
+Microstructural analysis, combined with microscopy analysis, is used widely in industry to evaluate products and materials.

-Performance, response to environment, and failure mechanisms are just some of the areas in which microstructural analysis can be utilised to assess and develop products.
+Performance, response to environment, and failure mechanisms are just some of the areas in which both microstructural and microscopy analysis can be utilised to assess and develop products.

 A combination of techniques is used to provide both physical and chemical information, with sub-micron resolution.